Champions (2016 team): Infinity Countdown

 During the "Infinity Countdown" storyline, Champions, gained knowledge of an assault on the Nova Corps.
-Discovering it was the Chitauri Empire, led by Warbringer, Nova's old foe, they took the Bunker into space, where they found that the Warbringer's goal was to attack Thanos, Nova eventually realized that Thanos' army never moved, not even to defend themselves, and the team knocked out Warbringer, leaving his Chitauri without a leader, subsequently stopping the massacre.
+Discovering it was the Chitauri Empire, led by Warbringer, Nova's old foe, they took the Bunker into space, where they found that the Warbringer's goal was to attack Thanos, Nova eventually realized that Thanos' army never moved, not even to defend themselves, and the team knocked out Warbringer, leaving the Chitauri without a leader and subsequently stopping the massacre.

 Thanos then annexed Warbringer's army into his own, and thanked the Champions for the show.
 Furious, Ironheart ignored the others, and charged at him, before being caught by the throat, and her armor was swiftly destroyed.
 Thanos let her be, and the team took Warbringer back to the Nova Corps; however, Commander Scott Adsit took Sam's helmet, as he was not officially recognized as a Nova, then teleported the team back to Earth, much to Sam's horror.

-During this period, Amadeus had a new form after his recent antics, and had now renamed himself "Brawn."
-Riri, after her run in with Thanos, revealed her Mk 3 Armor, with a new design and color scheme; however, now depowered, Sam couldn't feel anything but rage at everything and is depressed.
+During this period, Amadeus gained a new transformed state that is less powerful, but easier for him to control, and assumed the codename Brawn.
+Riri, after her run in with Thanos, revealed her Mk 3 Armor, with a new design and color scheme; however, now depowered, Sam could not feel anything but rage at everything and is depressed.

 While helping a Tanzanian village suffering of water poisoning, the Champions discovered the Man-Thing inhabiting their swamp.
-The creature instinctively opened the portal, sending Sam and the Wasp to the otherworldly Weirdworld.
+The creature instinctively opened the portal, sending Sam and the Wasp to Weirdworld.
 The two were later tracked down by the Master of the World, who had been keeping an eye on the Champions since his defeat in Canada.
 He found Sam and Wasp amnesiac and mutated by Weirdworld's magic.
 He took them under his wing to use their new powers to conquer land.

 When the rest of the Champions travelled to Weirdworld with the help of Inua spirit Sila.
 The Champions were scattered and transformed, though only Ironheart retained the memories of her past life due to her traumatic experience when fighting Thanos, and managed to reunite the team.
 Champions again defeated Master of the World and returned to their home.